sachin4594/svaidya.github.io/_pages/research_page.md

 These are some key questions that inform my research:<br>
 - What novel phases of matter arise from the interplay of symmetry, geometry, and topology?<br>
-- How can we extend topological phases to photonic systems and leverage them for robust control over light?<br>
+- How can we robustly control noise and excitations in quantum systems using topological principles?<br>
 <br><br>

 <small>
 <b>References:</b>
 <br>
-[1] Quantized crystalline-electromagnetic responses in insulators, arXiv:2503.09970 (2025)
+[1] Noise Immunity in Quantum Optical Systems through Non-Hermitian Topology, arXiv:2503.11620 (2025)
 <br>
-[2] Weyl points on non-orientable manifolds, Physical Review Letters 132, 266601 (2024)
+[2] Quantized Crystalline-Electromagnetic Responses in Insulators, arXiv:2503.09970 (2025)
 <br>
-[3] Polarization and weak topology in Chern insulators, Physical Review Letters 132, 116602 (2024)
+[3] Weyl Points on Non-Orientable Manifolds, Physical Review Letters 132, 266601 (2024)
 <br>
-[4] Observation of a charge-2 photonic Weyl point in the infrared, Physical Review Letters, 125, 253902 (2020)
+[4] Polarization and Weak Topology in Chern Insulators, Physical Review Letters 132, 116602 (2024)
 </small>
 </div>